Rishi-Bidani/local-cloud/README.md

 # local-cloud

-## Version 2.3 coming soon with several new features!!

 This project is still under development (**Not** in early stages anymore), It has several features already implemented :bangbang:

 This program can turn your desktop into a local cloud server.
 This is a website which will run locally over your wifi(without port forwarding) and will be accessible to all your devices.